rubyonracetracks/rails-legacy-docu/docs/02-01-docker.md

 * On both 64-bit and 32-bit Debian Stable Linux systems, download and boot up your new Docker image.
 Run the info.sh script in the shared directory to confirm that everything works as expected.

 ## Next Step
-* When you are able to download and use your custom Docker images for the Rails app, you are ready to move on to the next chapter.
+* When you are able to download and use your custom Docker images, you are ready to move on to the next chapter.
 * You may need to revisit this chapter later.